YLu-1258/YLU_blog/_posts/2023-11-03-Trimester-1-reflection.md

 Below is the picture for my contributions on the frontend project, keeping in mind that  we had multiple iterations of the frontend, which was due to the fact that we tried multiple frontend frameworks (svelt, vue.js, then to fastpages).
 There are more commits I had on the other repos, but they didn't contribute to our project at the end, so I didn't incorporate them.
 ![Backend Commit Trend](/assets/img/tri1/fe_commits.png)

-## Code Reflection/ Knolwedge gained
-Overall, I feel like the project this trimester has forced me to go beyond the usual algorithms I write to research, design, and formulate a unique algorithm that people (in this class) haven't seen before.
-Being in CSA, I was able to successfully incorporate aspects of Object-Oriented Programming into my backend and frontend code to make the  project work efficient and modularily.
-Additionally, I was able to make use of my knowledge in applied/discrete math to actually understand the proofs for the Dijkstra algorithm, when it came to proving its running time and space complexity.
-Doing so made designing more complex objects, such as the weighted graph, or the controllers for the frontend easier to manage, and more versatile as a result.

 ### Dijkstra's algorithm
 As the one who proposed the project, I was naturally also responsible for implementing the algorithm.
 The implementation was largely seperated into two different portions:
  - The Data Structures